wp-plugins/knowledge-building/readme.txt

 1. Demonstration of the progressive inquiry knowledge typeset in use on Wordpress.

 == Changelog ==

+=0.5=
+* Quick fix for database initialization
+* Basic support for sorting of comments.

 = 0.4 =
 * Corrected path dependency to math the installation path given by the Wordpress Plugin Directory.